 The Complete Jewish Bible and the Tree of Life Version both render this passage “wash their robes,” with the TLV adding a footnote that some manuscripts read “do his commands.”
 The Scriptures (ISR), a biased pick-and-choose version that openly acknowledges they don’t use any particular Greek text, says “do his commands.”

 Let’s test, and in the process grow our Biblical understanding using multiple reference sources, not (as Chick suggests) by ignoring footnotes or other passages.
 Even the best English translation is still a translation from one language to another and will be subject to the translator’s bias and interpretation.
 It is best to use a Bible translation that is the combined effort of a team of translators rather than one individual.

-When we study, we should have one main translation while using several different versions for comparison.
+When we study, we should have one primary translation while using several different versions for comparison, and those choices may change over time or as new resources become available.
 I prefer to use a translation that is more literal (word for word) rather than dynamic (thought for thought), but I also gain a lot of insight from dynamic equivalent translations and paraphrases.
 For Alexandrian-based translations, I recommend the New American Standard Bible or the English Standard Version.
 Both of these will also include variants in brackets or footnotes when there are differences in the source texts.
 Similarly, if you prefer the Byzantine family, I recommend the New King James Version.
 It will likewise have footnotes when the Alexandrian texts are different.
-And for those who prefer the language of a Messianic Bible translation, I highly recommend the Tree of Life Version.
+If you would like to use a translation with a Messianic Jewish flavor, try the Complete Jewish Bible.